-To better understand RAE's presence among top-level judo athletes, Fukuda et al. (2023) analysed Olympic cycles (i.e., every four years preceding 1996, 2000, 2004, 2008, 2012, and 2016 Olympic editions, and the five years preceding the Tokyo 2020+1 edition), covering athletes from different age groups (i.e., cadets, juniors and seniors), both sexes and each of the fourteen weight categories (7 eah for men and women) in play at world championship and Olympic Games editions.
-They found that male birthdates were more frequent in the first trimester.
-They also reported a higher prevalence of RAE (i.e., more athletes born in the first termthan the fourth) in cadet and junior judo athletes compared to seniors, probably due to initial maturation advantages at younger ages, an effect that diminishes over time.
-Regarding weight categories, Fukuda et al. (2023) found that middleweight male judo athletes had a higher odds ratio of being born in the first termthan the fourth, likely to be due to greater competition within this weight category, as more people fall within this body mass range typically.
+To better understand RAE's presence among top-level judo athletes, Fukuda et al. (2023) analysed Olympic cycles (i.e., every four years preceding 1996, 2000, 2004, 2008, 2012, and 2016 Olympic editions, and the five years preceding the Tokyo 2020+1 edition), covering athletes from different age groups (i.e., cadets, juniors and seniors), both sexes and each of the weight categories (7 for males and seven for females) in play at world championship and Olympic Games editions.
+They found that male birthdates were more frequent in the first quartile.
+They also reported a higher prevalence of RAE (i.e., more athletes born in the first quartile than the fourth) in cadet and junior judo athletes compared to seniors, probably due to initial maturation advantages at younger ages, an effect that diminishes over time.
+Regarding weight categories, Fukuda et al. (2023) found that middleweight male judo athletes had a higher odds ratio of being born in the first quartile than the fourth body mass range typically.
 Additionally, heavyweight female cadets exhibited RAE, confirming findings by other authors of greater effects in heavyweight categories.
 It is noteworthy that Fukuda et al. (2023) observed a higher prevalence of RAE among male judo athletes in Olympic cycles starting after 2009 than before the Beijing 2008 Olympics.
 This increase aligns with the introduction of the IJF World Ranking List and prize money for judo athletes, factors likely to contribute to heightened competition.
 Those cadets favoured by RAE in this new scenario were more successful in recent top-level judo competitions (Junior et al., 2024).